LG refrigerator 6 blinks on board – a frustrating issue I’ve encountered and researched extensively. Ever felt the chill of a warm fridge?

 Solution

-First things first, double-check that the freezer fan motor is properly installed and securely fastened.
+Double-check that the freezer fan motor is properly installed and securely fastened.
 You don’t want any loose screws causing trouble.

 Next, give the motor a good look to make sure it isn’t locked up or jammed.
 If it’s stuck, it ain’t gonna work properly.

 Make sure all those connections are nice and snug.
 Loose wires can cause all sorts of problems.
+Use a multimeter to test the voltage at the connector to ensure it’s receiving the correct power.

 If it turns out the motor is faulty, well, you might have to replace it.